FAA Software That Closed Airports Won’t Be Updated For 6 Years — Find Out When You’re Entitled to Hotel and Meal Vouchers for Delayed Flights

 JetBlue provides meal vouchers of $12 for delays longer than three hours.
 If concessions are not available in the airport, JetBlue will reimburse customers for food and beverages up to $12.
 The customer must show receipts for the purchases.

 Southwest Airlines policies mirror those of Delta and American, providing hotel accommodations and ground transportation to and from the hotel or reimbursing “reasonable costs” for lodging and transportation.
 Southwest also provides meal vouchers for delays longer than three hours.
 The airline’s customer service policy also says they provide food and beverages to passengers whose flights are delayed.

 What You Should Know If Your Flight Is Delayed or Cancelled

-While the airlines should automatically provide accommodations, it’s a good idea to let them know your needs and expectations.
-In cases where the delay is out of the airline’s control, most will not provide complimentary accommodations, but they may be able to arrange discounted hotel rates.
+While the airlines may automatically provide accommodations, it’s a good idea to let them know your needs and expectations.
+In cases where the delay is out of the airline’s control, most will not provide complimentary accommodations — but they may be able to arrange discounted hotel rates.

 More From GOBankingRates